graphaware/neo4j-resttest/README.md

 The third API call is used to verify that the graph created by provided Cypher statement is a subgraph of the graph in the database.
 Request body options and response codes are same as above.

+Finally, the API call that ensures that the database is empty has the body as an optional requirement and, of course, no Cypher is required.

 License
 -------